 Today I share this mini Cupcake amigurumi free pattern!
 The best part, no need for sewing!

 Hello there!
 My name is Ana!
 Welcome to Little crochet farm.

-If you wish for an add-free printable version of this pattern, you can find it for 3 USD in Ravelry here!
+If you wish for an ad-free printable version of this pattern, you can find it in Ravelry here!